Pete Conrad: Project Gemini

 Conrad joined NASA as part of the second group of astronauts, known as the New Nine, on September 17, 1962.
 Regarded as one of the best pilots in the group, he was among the first of his group to be assigned a Gemini mission.
 As pilot of Gemini 5 he, along with his commander Gordon Cooper, set a new space endurance record of eight days.
 The duration of the Gemini 5 flight was actually 7 days 22 hours and 55 minutes, surpassing the then-current Russian record of five days.
 Eight days was the time required for the first crewed lunar landing missions.
 Conrad facetiously referred to the Gemini 5 capsule as a flying garbage can.

 Conrad tested many spacecraft systems essential to the Apollo program.
 He was also one of the smallest of the astronauts, 5 ft 6+1/2 in tall, so he found the confinement of the Gemini capsule less onerous than his Commander Gordon Cooper did.
 He was then named commander of the Gemini 8 backup crew, and later commander of Gemini 11 with pilot Richard Gordon.
 Gemini 11 docked with an Agena target vehicle immediately after achieving orbit.
 Such a maneuver was an engineering and flight test similar to what the Apollo Command Module (CM) and Lunar Module (LM) would later be required to do.
-Also, the Gemini 11 flight holds the distinction of being the highest-apogee manned Earth orbit ever, reaching an apogee of 1,369 km.
+Also, the Gemini 11 flight holds the distinction of being the highest-apogee crewed Earth orbit ever, reaching an apogee of 1,369 km.